andywer/ava-ts/readme.md

 🖼 Snapshot testing<br/>
 📈 All your favorite reporters

 This is a fork of the official AVA repository with a couple of [minimally invasive changes](https://github.com/andywer/ava-ts/pull/1).
 Uses `ts-node/register` instead of Babel.
-Not the cleanest solution, but it works pretty well.
+Not the cleanest solution, but it works well.

 ## Installation